iosgliath/DTSVM_IDS/README.md

   -> http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html

-It works, although many speed improvements are to look out for.
+It works, although many speed improvements are to look out for

 # How to use: